-Role of the designated safeguarding lead (Taken from KCSIE, September 2016, Annex B)
+Annex 4 of Safeguarding & Child Protection Policy Role of the Designated Safeguarding Lead (Taken from KCSIE, September 2018, Annex B)

-Governing bodies, proprietors and management committees should appoint an appropriate senior member of staff, from the school or college leadership team, to the role of designated safeguarding lead.
-The designated safeguarding lead should take lead responsibility for safeguarding and child protection.
-This should be explicit in the roleholder's job description.
-This person should have the appropriate status and authority within the school to carry out the duties of the post.
-They should be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and interagency meetings - and/or to support other staff to do so - and to contribute to the assessment of children.
+Governing bodies, proprietors and management committees should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of designated safeguarding lead (DSL).
+The DSL for the St Clare's IB and Pre-IB programmes is Elena Hesse.
+She takes the lead responsibility for safeguarding and child protection (including online safety).
+As the pastoral Vice Principal, Elena has the appropriate status and authority within the school to carry out the duties of the post.
+She is given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and interagency meetings - and/or to support other staff to do so, and to contribute to the assessment of children.
+At the International College and Summer and Short Courses, Lawrie Coupland, Director of the International College, is the DSL.
+They have an 'it could happen here' approach to safeguarding.